 Cities in the post-conflict rebuilding phase have recurrent, comparable problems.
 Political power vacuums at the national level and the absence of civil self-monitoring generate uncontrolled forces that seriously damage the cities’ chances for recovery.
 For this reason it is necessary to scrutinize the aid and planning strategies we have used and intensify the search for possible alternatives.
 We call upon all those working in the field of politics, aid, architecture, and community work and development cooperation to share their knowledge and experience and rethink how to rebuild the community by a smart reconstruction of the city.
-The integral approach will provide innovative insights to create new tools and methods to approach reconstruction.
+An integral approach is key, for which new methods and tools to approach reconstruction need to be developed.